 ‘We love to push two identical coffee tables together,' Emma adds.

 For a more adult entertaining space, pick shapely furniture with elegance and grace.
-Symmetry is key, but don’t over-play the coordination or it may appear stiff and unwelcoming.
+Symmetry in interior design is key, but don’t over-play the coordination or it may appear stiff and unwelcoming.

 ‘The most relaxing homes should be a reflection of who we are, evolving and growing with us over time to create a natural form of layering in design and color,’ adds Tim.